kedarmhaswade/is-this-archetype-bug/README.md

     | --- pom.xml
     | --- src (the conventional sources, Java and test)
 ```
-So, I created the structure like:
+So, I created the archetype structure like:
 ```
 ├── src
 │   ├── main